Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 Categories of weight modules over unrolled quantum groups of complex simple Lie algebras are relative modular and their associated topological quantum field theories have been the subject of recent interest \cite{BCGP,derenzi2020,creutzig2021,derenzi2022}.
-The case of unrolled quantum groups of complex Lie super algebras is more subtle.
-For example, depending on which class of weight modules is considered, the complex Lie super algebras $\mathfrak{sl}(m \vert n)$, $m \neq n$, produce categories which are relative modular or only non-degenerate pre-relative modular \cite{ha2018,AGP,geer2021,ha2022}.
-However, the resulting topological quantum field theories have yet to be studied.
-This paper presents the first systematic study of topological quantum field theories arising from quantum super groups and suggests that examples arising from higher rank Lie super algebras may admit natural physical realizations, in contrast to the original expectations of Mikhaylov and Witten \cite{mikhaylov2015b}.
+The case of unrolled quantum groups of complex Lie superalgebras is more subtle.
+For example, depending on the precise class of weight modules being considered, the Lie superalgebras $\mathfrak{sl}(m \vert n)$, $m \neq n$, produce categories which are relative modular or only non-degenerate pre-relative modular \cite{ha2018,AGP,geer2021,ha2022}.
+The resulting topological quantum field theories have not been studied.
+This paper presents the first systematic study of topological quantum field theories arising from quantum supergroups and suggests that examples arising from higher rank Lie superalgebras admit natural physical realizations, in contrast to the original expectations of Mikhaylov and Witten \cite{mikhaylov2015b}.
 Further examples of (non-degenerate) relative pre-modular categories, some of which are conjectured to extend to relative modular categories, and their applications to knot theory and $3$-manifold topology can be found in \cite{geer2007,GP1,AGP}.